luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task1/LeastRecentlyUsedCache.md

 ['A', 2, 7, 7, 5]
 {2: [1, 1670763804.605301], 5: [4, 1670763804.6053052], 6: [2, 1670763804.60531], 8: [3, 1670763804.605324], 'r': [0, 1670763804.605333]}
 ```
+### Question
+1. In fact, in your reviews, you mention you use doubly link list, I have no idea what is its benefit, is there any better way to deal with this problem?